Annie's

 The earliest celebrations of Mardi Gras in New Orleans began in

-celebrations were forbidden, but the law was widely ignored.
+forbidden, but the law was widely ignored.
+Authorities revoked

 after which the popularity of Mardi Gras grew tremendously.
 In

-Paris donned masks and took to the streets in celebration of
+from studying in Paris donned masks and took to the streets in

 duration was limited several times by law to prevent yearlong